Not Accepting Guests

 I started out by offering my guest/rental apartment whenever it was not rented or being used by my family and friends.
-But I've moved, so I now offer one or both of my guest bedrooms and a guest bathroom to CSers.
+But I've moved, so I now offer one or both of my guest bedrooms and bathroom to CSers.
 I provide all the towels and sheets/bedding.
+PLEASE DO NOT REQUEST A STAY OF JUST ONE NIGHT. i AM NOT A HOSTEL.
 On occasion I run out of beds, and if someone wants to camp on a camp mattress, that is fine with me.
 It's fun to have multiple guests.

 When I become a hosted traveler, I intend to do whatever I may do to help out in the home.
 Do you need someone to help clean, cook, feed the dog or cat?
 May I play with the little ones so you can do your shopping or have a date with Daddy/Mommy?

 I will have to see what is the situation and respond accordingly.
 If my host wants social time, I am there!
 We can have coffee or a drink, and share life stories.

 Egads!
 How do you narrow it down?
 I loved reading Greg Mortensen's book "Three Cups of Tea".
 But I also love a good mystery.
 PG Wodehouse is a favorite of mine, for good fun.
-My exposure is not so great.
-So far as I know, the only thing I don't enjoy reading are romance novels and American text books.
+The only thing I don't enjoy reading are romance novels and American text books.
 I love well written non-fiction, as long as it sounds like someone telling me a good story.
-A true favorite book, and different from most of my reading was "Coming of Age in the Milkyway" by Timothy Ferris.
+(Try Bill Bryson) A true favorite book, and different from most of my reading was "Coming of Age in the Milkyway" by Timothy Ferris.
 Unbelievably great!

 Movies: Hmmm Anything Sidney Poitier has done, French film, Chinese film, Alfred Hitchcock, Woody Allen, have you seen "Little Voice" or "Shirley Valentine"?
 Two great little films.
 I also like documentary film.

 What is the most amazing thing to me is to see what has happened in the world in my lifetime.
 Born in 1947, I remember when a television was the most amazing invention!
 And it was huge with a small screen, and a big magnifying glass could be attached to the screen so you could see it bigger.
 HA!
 I remember telling my son that computers were not worth having because it was just for playing pac man...HA!
 I saw the first object that man made orbit the earth, and the first steps on the moon!
-Back to computeres, they were as big as a house and not as powerful as my tiny tablet or iphone.
+Back to computers, they were as big as a house and not as powerful as my tiny tablet or i-phone.
 Good grief!
-Yes, the most amazing thing I've ever seen is the change in the world in the span of one lifetime...and it ain't over yet.
+Yes, the most amazing thing I've ever 'done', is to observe the changes in the world in the span of one lifetime...and it ain't over yet.
 The most mysterious thing that I've personally "done", if you can say I did it, was to have an immediate "knowing" that someone I barely knew had died.
 That's a story to tell, so I won't write it here, but it was something amazing.

 Austria, Belgium, Canada, Costa Rica, Czech Republic, France, Germany, Guatemala, Hungary, Ireland, Italy, Japan, Morocco, Netherlands, Panama, Spain, Switzerland, United Kingdom, Vatican City State, Viet Nam